-I am a happy camper, searching for roads less traveled that end in happy trails.
+I am a happy camper, searching for roads less traveled that end in wilderness trails.

 Neuroscience Program Executive, Stanford Medical School (1997 - 2005)

 Neuroscience Admissions Panel, Stanford Medical School (2000 - 2005)

 NIH Study Section - Adjunct, NIH (2004 - 2012)

 Neuroscience Subcommittee, Amer Soc Anesthesiology (2006 - 2013)

 Environmental Health & Safety, Stanford University (2006 - 2009)

 Committee on Graduate Studies, Stanford University (2008 - 2011)